andrew/ultimate-awesome/README.md

 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
 - [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.
 - [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
+- [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
+- [awesome-gemm](https://github.com/yuninxia/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.
 - [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-energy](https://github.com/bpetit/awesome-energy) - ICT focussed energy-related list of publications.
-- [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
-With repository stars⭐ and forks🍴.
+- [awesome-numerics](https://github.com/comp-physics/awesome-numerics) - Resources for learning about numerical methods.
 - [awesome-point-cloud-deep-learning](https://github.com/dashidhy/awesome-point-cloud-deep-learning) - Paper list of deep learning on point clouds.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.